-Before I get to the list of 9 reasons why voter records are such a wonderful tool for researching (and finding) ancestors, let me tell you a little story why they have been incredibly helpful for me:
+Before I get to the list of 9 reasons why voter records are such a wonderful tool for researching (and finding) ancestors, let me tell you a little story about why they have been incredibly helpful for me:

 Sorry, we aren’t done but I will keep it short.
 Then I found a newspaper article where a Fanny Lust was handling the estate of Emil Marks, who was run over by a train in Oakland.
 Suspecting a possible blood relationship, I researched further but had no luck finding evidence of a sibling relationship between Fanny and the boys.
-In the meantime I was contacted by a "cousin”, who was a descendant of Fanny and he alerted me to the fact that her maiden name was “Marks.”
+In the meantime, I was contacted by a new “cousin”, who was a descendant of Fanny and he alerted me to the fact that her maiden name was “Marks.”
 Getting warmer!
-Then I found the obituary for Emil in the newspaper and lo and behold it listed his siblings as Louis, Mrs. S. Lust and Mrs I. Schudmack.
+Then I found the obituary for Emil in the newspaper and lo and behold it listed his siblings as Louis, Mrs. S. Lust, and Mrs. I. Schudmack.
 Fanny had been married to a Simon Lust (who by the way had a business partner in the 1860s – one Emil Marks).
-So now we had evidence of a sibling relationship between Fanny, Louis and Emil PLUS a bonus – another sister, who turned out to be named Lottie and was married to Isaac Schudmack!
+So now we had evidence of a sibling relationship between Fanny, Louis, and Emil PLUS a bonus – another sister, who turned out to be named Lottie and was married to Isaac Schudmack!

-ALL THIS was started and discovered over several years because of a Voter Record.
+All this was started and discovered over several years because of a Voter Record.
 End of story.

 Download the Quicksheet PDF

 If you are inspired enough to search voter records and the like, you can obtain a one-page Quicksheet pdf for easy reference of what information to look for, by clicking on the Download button below:

 For all the previously published Quick Reference Guides, click on QuickSheets.